fivetar/WHSTechNotes/journal.md

 |Kayla |GMC Sierra	 |Fixed Wrong Problem |
 |Bart  |Toyota Corolla |Left Stains On Carpet|
 |Harrison |Subaru Forester |Left The Oil Cap Off |

+# February 3, 2025
+Advancements in computer science have significantly improved aviation safety, yet accidents still occur due to system failures, human errors, or cybersecurity threats.
+One major area of improvement is automation and AI in aviation.
+Autopilot systems, real-time alerts, and AI-driven decision-making help pilots manage complex flight operations and reduce human error.
+However, ensuring that AI systems are well-calibrated and capable of handling unexpected situations is crucial.
+For instance, AI-powered collision avoidance systems can be enhanced with machine learning models that analyze past incidents and predict potential risks before they escalate into accidents.
+By integrating smarter automation, aviation technology can further minimize human error and improve overall flight safety.